Dunkelheit/lmao/README.md

 # lmao

-`lmao` (load modules in an object) is some kind of a bootloader that can be used when you have a large object tree meant to expose different features of, let's say, an API.
+`lmao` (load modules in an object) helps you load modules into an object with a specific structure.

-Imagine you have a folder with the following structure.
-In the subfolders you have some JavaScript modules and JSON files.
+Imagine you have a project with the following structure:
 ```
 .__ client/
 |  |__ provider/